nuxeo-sandbox/nuxeo-statistics/README.md

 ### Blobs size

-The total size of main blobs is computed and exposed via a metric.
+The total size of the main blobs is computed and exposed via a metric.

 The Metric name is `nuxeo.statistics.repository.blobs.mainBlobs`.
 The tags added to the Metric are: